draeger-lab/SBSCL/src/main/java/org/simulator/math/odes/LSODA/howToUse.md

 **Steps:**

-1. Implement a `DESystem` with your desired ODE.
+1. Implement a `FirstOrderDifferentialEquations` with your desired ODE.

 2. Initialize `LSODAIntegrator` with required tolerances.
 You can follow any of the way listed above.

 3. Call `prepare()`.
 This method is overloaded, here are the different variants.

-    - `prepare(DESystem, ixpr, itask, istate)`.
+    - `prepare(FirstOrderDifferentialEquations, ixpr, itask, istate)`.
 Default value of maxStep is 500.

+    - `prepare(FirstOrderDifferentialEquations, ixpr, itask, istate, maxStep)`

+    - `prepare(FirstOrderDifferentialEquations, hmin, hmax, ixpr, itask, istate)`

-    - `prepare(DESystem, ixpr, itask, istate, maxStep)`
+    - `prepare(FirstOrderDifferentialEquations, hmin, hmax, ixpr, itask, istate, maxStep)`

     - Here is more detail about these variables.
+        - `hmin` - minimum stepsize
+        - `hmax` - maximum stepsize
         - `ixpr` - integer flag that controls whether to print messages.
 1 means Yes and 0 means No.
         - `itask` - integer flag that controls the behavior of the solver, specifically when to return the solution.
 It determines whether the solver should proceed with integration, return the solution at a specific `tout` value, or handle other specific tasks.